-- Small vs large residence hall: The size of your residence hall matters to your lifestyle.
-Do you prefer to be surrounded by a lot of students or be able to easily recognize the people in your residence hall?
+- Small vs large residence hall: The size of your residence hall matters for your lifestyle.
+Do you prefer living in a community with a larger number of students to a smaller group of students?

 - Student community: Understanding the community is vital when choosing where to live.
-Some halls are known for being loud or vibrant while others can be known for being quiet and homey.
+Some halls are known for being busy or vibrant while others can be known for being quiet and homey.

-- Layout: Do you prefer a traditional residence hall with communal bathrooms or a suite-style layout?
+- Layout: Do you prefer a traditional residence hall or a suite-style layout?
 Do you prefer a communal bathroom or an adjoined bathroom?

 - Location: Choose a home on campus that appeals to your interests, as well as your classes.
 Are you close to any bus lines?
 Can you walk to football and basketball games?
-Do you like to swim after class at the Arc?
+Do you like to swim after class at the ARC?
 Play soccer on the practice fields?
 Visit campus museums or libraries?
 Or would you like to live close by Krannert Center for the Performing Arts?

 - Dining: What type of food do you like?
 Do you see options you can enjoy?
-Is there an on site dining hall?
+Is there an on-site dining hall?
 Can you dine at multiple locations?
 Are you allergic to any food?